-There are many conditions affecting the colon and rectum, including both benign and malignant medical problems.
-Colorectal cancer, sometimes called colon cancer or rectal cancer, is one of most common cancers affecting men and women in the U.S. While this is a highly prevalent condition, more and more people have successfully been cured of their colorectal cancer over the years, due to an increase in screenings, early removal of colorectal polyps, and more effective treatments being developed.
+There are many conditions affecting the colon and rectum, including both benign and malignant.
+Colorectal cancer, sometimes called colon cancer or rectal cancer, is one of most common cancers affecting men and women in the U.S. While this is a highly prevalent condition, more and more people have successfully been cured of their colorectal cancer over the years, due to an increase in screening with colonoscopies or Cologuard® testing.
+These screening methods can lead to the removal of benign polyps before they develop into a cancer or hopefully identify a colorectal cancer at an earlier stage.

 What Are the Symptoms of Colorectal Cancer?